 Hotel on the Corner of Bitter and Sweet by Jamie Ford.
 Adult Fiction.
 I didn’t expect to like this book as much as I did.
 It did slow down at several points, but I had so much time invested, I kept on going.

 Shiver by Maggie Stiefvater.
 Young Adult.
 I didn’t like this book as much as Lament, her ‘fairy’ novel.
-The writing was smooth, but it didn’t blow me away like the other book.
+The writing was smooth, but I think it’s a fairy vs. wolf thing.

 Prep by Curtis Sittenfeld.
 Young Adult / Adult Fiction.
 A friend who knew the author recommended this book.
-I didn’t find it as poignant a coming of age tale as Freak (above) but made it through to the end.
+It wasn’t as gripping a coming of age tale as Freak (above).